marcoviero/simstack3/README.md

 ## Usage
 ### The Configuration File
 The code centers around the configuration file, config.ini (or whatever name you like.)
-If simstack fails this is probably the first place to look.
+If simstack fails this is probably the first place to look.  **Note, in the configuration file 1 is True and 0 is False**.

 We use uvista.ini as an example of the format.
 The configuration file has the following sections:
 #### general
-> binning = {"stack_all_z_at_once": 0, "add_background": 1, "crop_circles": 1}
+> binning = {"stack_all_z_at_once": 1, "add_background": 1, "crop_circles": 1}
 - stack_all_z_at_once: (default True) True to stack all redshifts together.
 Optimal, but also requires a lot of memory.
 Alternative is stacking in redshift slices.
 - add_background: (default True) Adds an additional layer, a background of all 1's, to the simultaneous stack.
 - crop_circles: (default True) draw circles around each source in each layer and flatten, keeping only pixels in fit.
-> error_estimator = {"bootstrap": {"seed": 42, "iterations": 0}, "write_simmaps": 0}
+> error_estimator = {"bootstrap": {"init": 1, "iterations": 0}, "write_simmaps": 0}
-- bootstrap: Errors derived via. bootstrap.
+- bootstrap: Errors derived via. bootstrap method.
+Layer parameters are named incrementaly, beginning with "init", which also happens to define the seed for the random shuffling, so that the bootstrap is identical from band to band.
 - write_simmaps: Write simulated image, e.g. each layer summed together, at each wavelength.
 > cosmology = Planck18
 - Options are: Planck15, Planck18